A History of Latin America and the Caribbean

 A. The head priest is decked out as a fearsome warrior, with a helmet and protective clothing, and thus is named the Warrior Priest.
 Sometimes a dog appears at his feet; a dog of the same breed was found in one of the tombs described below.

 The scene described above is not the only gruesome subject in Moche art.
-Other pots, as well as murals on the Huaca de la Luna, show frightening deities like an octopus with sharp teeth (called the Decapitator or Ai Apaec by archaeologists), battling warriors, the taking of heads as trophies, priests hanging the defleshed bones of sacrificed victims on ropes, hideous punishments inflicted on criminals, and individuals practicing homosexual acts.
-Many scholars did not want to believe these scenes depicted events that really happened, so they proposed this kind of art was an exaggeration, scary stuff promoted by the priests to show the kind of power they had over everyone else.
+Other pots, as well as murals on the Huaca de la Luna, show frightening deities like an octopus with sharp teeth (called the Decapitator or Ai Apaec by archaeologists), battling warriors, the taking of heads as trophies, priests hanging the defleshed bones of sacrificed victims on ropes, hideous punishments inflicted on criminals, and individuals practicing various sex acts.
+Some of the latter are so risqué that you would do a double-take, if you saw a Moche pot in today's novelty shops; since kids may be reading this, I'd better not show any pictures of them.
+Many scholars did not want to believe these scenes of sex and violence really happened, so they proposed this kind of art was an exaggeration, scary stuff promoted by the priests to show the kind of power they had over everyone else.

 However, discoveries in recent years have yielded evidence that the scenes were real.
 In 1987 and 1991, Donnan and two Peruvian archaeologists, Luis Jaime Castillo and Walter Alva, excavated four tombs in the Jequetepeque valley, one at San José de Moro and three at Sipán.
 All the tombs had escaped treasure hunters, and each contained the decomposed remains of a skeleton, coffin and costume, surrounded by more pots, tools the deceased would have used, and offerings like llamas and human companions.
 When reconstructed, the costumes worn by the deceased--fine cotton dresses bedecked with ornaments of beads, gold and silver--matched those of the priests in the sacrificial ceremony, so Donnan identified the occupant of the first tomb as a priestess (see C above), and those of the Sipán tombs as two Warrior Priests and a Bird Priest.
 One Warrior Priest was even buried with the dog portrayed in the ceremonial scenes.(33)